byui-cse/cse251-course/week04/prove.md

 **Car**: This is the car that the factory will create.
 When a car is created, it randomly selects a make, model and year.

-**Factor**: This threaded class creates the cars for the dealerships.
+**Factory**: This threaded class creates the cars for the dealerships.
 After a car is created, the factory uses a short delay between creating another one.

 **Dealer**: This is the dealership retrieves cars created by the factory to be sold.
 After a car is received, the dealership uses a short delay to sell the car.
 The dealership only has room for 10 cars, therefore, if the dealership is full, the factory must until a car is sold before creating another car.